 Application must be submitted by 11:55 p.m.
 (ET) of the posting end date.

 This position has been reposted; previous applicants remain under consideration and need not apply.

 Final candidate will be required to provide official transcript to the hiring department upon hire.
 A transcript will not be considered “official” if a designation of “Issued to Student” is visible.
 Degrees earned from an education institution outside of the United States are required to be evaluated by a professional credentialing service provider approved by National Association of Credential Evaluation Services (NACES), which can be found at http://www.naces.org/.

-If an accommodation due to a disability is needed to apply for this position, please call 352/392-2477 or the Florida Relay System at 800/955-8771 (TDD).
+The University of Florida is an Equal Employment Opportunity institution.
+If an accommodation is needed to apply for this position, please call 352/392-2477 or the Florida Relay System at 800/955-8771 (TDD).
 Hiring is contingent upon eligibility to work in the U.S. Searches are conducted in accordance with Florida’s Sunshine Law.